Samanmardani/My-First-Project/README.md

 This is my fourth commit to improve my skills!
 This is my fifth commit to make progress!
 This is my sixth commit to stay consistent!
+This is my seventh commit to keep learning!